-Neighbors In Need Of Services, Inc. Head Start/Early Head Start 2014~2015 Public Report www.ninosinc.org nheadstart@aol.com eighbors In Need Of Services, Inc. (NINOS, Inc.) is celebrating 25 years of service to Cameron and Willacy counties.
-NINOS, Inc. has served children and families for the past 25 years and is committed to "Creating a brighter future for our children and la familia".
-The Head Start/Early Head Start program focuses on the holistic approach and its core values of promoting school readiness for children under the age of 5 years from low-income families through education, health, social and other services.
-Along with NINOS, Inc. celebrating it's 25th anniversary; Head Start is celebrating 50 years of services to the nation.
-NINOS, Inc. incorporated in 1990 as a non-profit organization, as described in the IRS Code Section 501(c)3.
+Neighbors In Need Of Services, Inc. Head Start/Early Head Start 2016~2017 Public Report www.ninosinc.org info@ninosinc.org

+22887 State Highway 345 Rio Hondo, Texas 78583 Tel: 956.399.9944 - Fax: 956.399.9966 eighbors In Need Of Services, Inc. (NINOS, Inc.) Head Start/Early Head Start program focuses on the holistic approach and its core values of promoting school readiness for children under the age of 5 years from low-income families through education, health, social and other services.
+NINOS incorporated in 1990 as a non-profit organization, as described in the IRS Code Section 501 (c) 3.
 NINOS, Inc. is funded by the United States Department of Health and Human Services to operate four grants: Head Start, Early Head Start, Texas Department of Agriculture (TDA) and Training and Technical Assistance (T/TA).
 The service area covers Cameron and Willacy counties.
-The program serves children and their families from before they are born through four (5) years of age.
+The program serves children and their families from before they are born through four (4) years of age.
 Head Start children receive services that include: educational, nutritional, dental, health, transitional, and special services.
 One of the criteria for receiving Head Start services is that the families must meet federal income poverty guidelines.